laidav/hubfx/README.md

 Purpose of this project is to provide a simple consistent pattern and api for managing both app state and local state in UI development.

-Reactive programming has made a lot of inroads in UI development because it provides a predictable way to update complex application state and reduce side effects.
-Redux is probably the most famouse example.
+Reactive programming has become popular in UI development because it provides a predictable way to update complex application state and reduce side effects.
+Redux is probably the most famous example.

 However when it comes to local state there is still a lot of variation on how to handle it